pagantis/orders-api-client/examples/readme.md

 # OrdersApiClient demo

-This file demonstrates how to generate a order in Paga+Tarde using Orders API Client
+This file demonstrates how to generate a order in Pagantis using Orders API Client

 ## Run